daiyi/blog/source/_posts/wilderness-first-responder.md

 categories:
   - life recap
 tags:
 summary: "80 hours of bootcamp in an outdoor classroom between the mountains and the desert.
-Totally exhausting to the bone but that really felt like the most satisfying and empowering way I've spent time since the pandemic."
+Exhausting to the bone.
+Time well-spent."
 image: classroom.jpeg
 location: Bishop, CA
 ---